botbreeder/what-the-matrix-is/README.md

 ### Relations

-Relations are mainly natural language.
-They are strings that link names.
+Relations are mainly made of natural language and spatial data.
+They contain strings that link names.
 These names can be global or local, and may refer to any value, including other (named) relations.
-We call them Narratives.
+We call these strings Narratives.

 ```
 Narrative:string